duracloud/deployment-docs/management-console-setup.md

    document, and paste into the `Instance Notification Topic ARN` field.
 0. Retrieve your CloudFront account id, the access key id and s3 path to your CloudFront key.
    These values you set aside in the CloudFront Key generation step in the [AWS setup](aws-setup.md) document and plug them into their respecitive fields in the form.
 0. Now you are ready to [start creating accounts](creating-new-accounts.md).
+Please start creating a DevOps account to access your auditlogs and duplication-policy-repo, review the instruction provided in the mill-deploy for the (duplication-policy-editor](mill-setup.md#deploy-the-duplication-policy-editor)